 If the bank accepts your application, they may suspend your payments temporarily, reduce your payments, or modify your interest rates.

-While it’s almost guaranteed that in the long run, you’ll end up paying more in interests, a forbearance program will give you the opportunity to avoid foreclosure.
+While it’s almost guaranteed that in the long run, you’ll end up paying more in interest, a forbearance program will give you the opportunity to avoid foreclosure.

 7. Sell Your Home Directly to a Real Estate Investor

 Another option can be to find a real estate investor looking for wholesale properties.
 Investors are not hard to find.
 Keep in mind not all real estate investors are looking out for your best interest.
 It is very easy to get scammed if the wrong investor sees you as an unknowing homeowner.
 Make sure to look for an accredited investor or investment company like Property Nation.
 Offers from certain real estate investors are actually quite fair if you keep in mind how quickly you can get through the process with them, and how you won’t have to pay any agent’s fees.
 Many times you will get even more than you would by selling via the traditional route.

 We hope that you’re never forced to terminate your mortgage due to an emergency, but if you ever find yourself to do so, time is always of the essence.
 Here at Property Nation, we can help sell house fast Miami and we buy ugly homes in Miami, and you skip all the hassle of dealing with banks, paying agent fees, and other headaches.
 You won’t have to pay any fees, and you’ll get a fair offer in less than 24 hours.